Giving Tuesday in Salem, Massachusetts

 The Essex National Heritage Area encompasses events, programming, and historic facilities and landscapes around the region.
-Here in Salem, Essex Heritage manages the Boat Tours to Bakers Island Light in the summer along with the Salem Witch Hunt Film & Tours out of the Salem Regional Visitor Center.
-Many of the lectures and seasonal events that take place within the Visitor Center are programmed by Essex Heritage as well along with some of favorite October events like Imprisoned!
-1692.
-Seeing the film at the Visitor Center and participating in their programming helps support Essex Heritage’s mission, and if you’re looking to give a little extra this Giving Tuesday you can also make a donation online here or learn more about their initiatives going into 2020 here.
+Here in Salem, Essex Heritage manages the Boat Tours to Bakers Island Light in the summer along with the Salem Witch Hunt Film & Tours.
+Participating in their programming helps support Essex Heritage’s mission, and if you’re looking to give a little extra this Giving Tuesday you can also make a donation online here or learn more about their initiatives going into 2021 here.

 The House of the Seven Gables

-The House of the Seven Gables is putting a spin on Giving Tuesday this year by sharing a wishlist to support their settlement association.
-Gables’ founder Caroline Emmerton began offering educational opportunities for immigrants and their families in 1907 and this mission is continued today with ESL and citizenship class, community conversations, and more.
-If you’re looking to share some support this Giving Tuesday, you can view the wishlist and purchase supplies for settlement programming here.
-And on your next visit to Salem, your admission to tour The Gables along with any purchases made in their museum shop (which is perfect for holiday shopping!) also support the The House of the Seven Gables’ mission.
+The House of the Seven Gables’ founder Caroline Emmerton began offering educational opportunities for immigrants and their families in 1907 and this mission is continued today with ESL and citizenship class, community conversations, and more.
+If you’re looking to share some support this Giving Tuesday, consider making a donation, and on your next visit to Salem, your admission to tour The Gables along with any purchases made in their museum shop (which is perfect for holiday shopping!) also support their mission.

 Voices Against Injustice